-Sales to third parties represent mainly sales of merchandise to Dollar City, an independently-owned and operated value retailer with operations in El Salvador, Guatemala and Colombia founded in 2009.
-The Corporation, through Dollarama International Inc., shares its business expertise and acts as Dollar City's main supplier of merchandise, either as principal or as intermediary, pursuant to an agreement entered into in February 2013.
+Sales by DII to customers represent sales of merchandise to Dollarcity, which was an independently-owned and operated value retailer, with operations in El Salvador, Guatemala and Colombia, until the Corporation's acquisition of a 50.1% interest on August 14, 2019.
+Before that date, DII had a third-party commercial relationship with Dollarcity pursuant to a licensing and services agreement ("LSA") entered into in February 2013, under which DII sublicenses certain assets, provides various services and sells goods to Dollarcity.
+The Corporation, through DII, continues to share its business expertise and act as Dollarcity's main supplier of merchandise, either as principal or as intermediary, under that same agreement which remains in effect.